vekatze/neut/book/src/modules-and-sources.md

 `allocator` specifies which allocator is used by the target.
 By setting it to `"mimalloc"`, you can use mimalloc for that target.

 `dependency` specifies the dependencies of a module.
-Since our running example doesn't do much, the only dependency is `core`, which plays the same role as the Prelude in other languages.
+Since our running example is small, the only dependency is `core`, which plays the same role as the Prelude in other languages.

 `digest` is the base64url-encoded checksum of a dependency.

 `mirror` is a list of URLs of a dependency.

-`enable-preset` makes the dependency behave similarly to the Prelude in Haskell.
-That is, when `enable-preset` is set to `true`, the names specified in the dependency are automatically imported into every file in our module.
-This field should be set to `true` only for the `core` library.
+`enable-preset` makes the dependency behave similarly to the Prelude in other languages.
+If enabled, the names provided by that dependency are imported automatically into every file in our module.

 ## Basics of Source Files